ugoertz/kombilo/doc/manual.rst

   considered.

 move limit
   Find only occurrences before the given move number.
-The maximum value 250
-  means: find all occurrences.

 algorithms
   Choose whether Kombilo should use hashing algorithms for full board